 - Enhanced bone strength: The vitamin K in ghee helps enhance bone growth.
 Not only that, it also safeguards your arteries against atherosclerosis.

 - Beneficial for weight loss: If you desire to lose weight when on keto, then having ghee can help you maintain ketosis and burn fat.

-So, hopefully it is clear how advantageous ghee on a keto diet can be.
+So, hopefully it is clear how advantageous ghee on a diet can be.
 Feeding your body with the best quality grass fed ghee can make sure you get the most benefits out of your ghee.